+- 1.

+- Chassis dimensions, see section 2.

-- 2.10: "Chassis dimensions". - 3.
-Superstructure with sub-frame, see section 3.1: "Superstructure with sub-frame".
+- 2.10: "Chassis dimensions".

+- 3. Superstructure with sub-frame, see section 3.1: "Superstructure with subframe".

 Recovery vehicles and hydraulic platforms

 The superstructure should always be attached to the chassis with a sub-frame or a self-supporting ("pontoon-type") sub-frame construction.
 If the latter type is used, it is generally not possible to provide a rigid attachment because of the unequal distribution of strength and stiffness between the chassis and sub-frame and consequently the location of the neutral line of the assembly.
 If the vehicle chassis frame has to contribute to the strength of the superstructure, DAF should be contacted.